 - Consider bringing informational material to give away to people that want to get to know us better.
 Contact the organizer to find out if there are places to put these at.

 - Consider using a shared document to do the planning in, perhaps using this template.

 - Plan your travels.

 - Prepare a team chat (that is capable of notifications) if you are more than one staff member attending.

-- Rehearse and make sure you attend to the event with a brief pitch explaining what our Foundation does.
+- Make sure you attend the event with a brief, well-rehearsed pitch explaining what the Foundation for Public Code does.
 Tailor the pitch to the audience you are going to meet.

 During the event

 - Be ready to take photos.
 They can be used for tweets, blog posts or for remembering what happened when debriefing.